JobtechSwe/gojobtech/content/other/_index.md

 #### GIG API

 ---
 Arbetsförmedlingen and Länsstyrelsen Stockholm invite you to participate in a pilot to supply gig jobs!
-Apply or show your interest by clicking on the link below…
+Apply or show your interest by clicking on the link below.

 <https://github.com/JobtechSwe/gig-api>

 #### Post Job Ads

 ---
-A SDK written in Ruby to validate and send job ads, developed by JustArrived.se
+A SDK written in Ruby to validate and send job ads, developed by JustArrived.se.

 <https://github.com/buren/arbetsformedlingen>
-*